WWE Rumors: Will Randy Orton Be Arrested For Arson On ‘SmackDown Live’?

 — WWE (@WWE) March 1, 2017

-WrestleZone reports that Bray Wyatt will be defending his WWE Championship in a triple threat match at Wrestlemania 33, as Randy Orton claimed he is accepting his title shot after turning on Wyatt on Smackdown this past Tuesday.
+WrestleZone reports that Bray Wyatt will be defending his WWE Championship in a triple threat match at Wrestlemania 33, as Randy Orton claimed he is accepting his title shot after turning on Wyatt on SmackDown this past Tuesday.

-In one of the most dramatic moments in recent WWE history, Orton lit the match that burned down Sister Abigail’s resting place – and is likely going to spark an all out war at WrestleMania 33.
+In one of the most dramatic moments in recent WWE history, Orton lit the match that burned down Sister Abigail’s resting place — and is likely going to spark an all-out war at WrestleMania 33.
 However, could Orton find himself in trouble on the next episode of WWE’s SmackDown first?
 After all, it is against the law to just go out and set someone’s property ablaze!

-Wyatt was so visibly distraught while the house in the background raged with fire, he was throwing his head into the barricade and sobbing uncontrollably, rocking himself against the announcer’s table at ringside according to Cageside Seats.
+Wyatt was so visibly distraught while the house in the background raged with fire.
+He was throwing his head into the barricade and sobbing uncontrollably, rocking himself against the announcer’s table at ringside according to Cageside Seats.
 Orton added plenty of “fuel to the fire” to spark their feud in the coming weeks, but should it start with a major arrest?

 Orton’s WrestleMania opponent Bray Wyatt doesn’t exactly walk the straight and narrow himself, so it would be a surprise to most people if he presses any charges.
 The SmackDown head honchos, Daniel Bryan and Shane McMahon, could be the ones to do so if they determine Orton’s actions should be punished.
 In the past, other superstars have been “arrested on TV” during Raw or SmackDown including WWE’s poster boy John Cena.
 In fact, Cena got arrested for vandalism of JBL’s car years ago.